AllThingsSmitty/must-watch-javascript/README.md

 # Must-Watch JavaScript

-This is a collection of well-received talks about JavaScript, covering topics such as ES6/ES2015, JavaScript frameworks, client-side apps, mobile integration, JavaScript performance, tooling, leveling up, and more.
+This is a collection of well-received talks about JavaScript covering topics such as React, functional programming, performance, frameworks, debugging, tooling, leveling up, and more.

 > **Like CSS?
 Check out [Must-Watch CSS](https://github.com/AllThingsSmitty/must-watch-css)!** For other great lists check out [@sindresorhus](https://github.com/sindresorhus/)'s curated list of [awesome lists](https://github.com/sindresorhus/awesome/).